Manage Webcam & Screen Sharing

-In order to go on stage, you need to be on Chrome, Firefox, Opera or Safari (v.12.1 and up) and connect from a computer.
+In order to go on stage, you need to be on Chrome, Firefox, Opera, Safari (v.12.1 and up) or Microsoft Edge (v.17 and up) and connect from a computer.

 Every time you enter the webinar room, you will be prompted with a popup like this one:

 You can configure your settings before going on stage.
 You can share your webcam (or disable it) and your microphone.
 If you'd like to use an external device (for example an external USB microphone or webcam), this is also where you'd choose it.
 Watch the green bar on the side to see if there's any sound captured.